 - Give your waste to your local council waste collection service, take it to your local recycling centre or civic amenity site, or use an authorised waste carrier.
 You can check who is authorised on the SEPA website.

-- Report incidents of flytipping to your local authority.
+- Report incidents of flytipping to your local authority so they can report it and deal with it.

 To find out about the proper waste disposal facilities available in your area, please visit the Recycle for Scotland website.